soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Milestones-DestinyPublicMilestone.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
-Information about milestones, presented in a character state-agnostic manner.Combine this data with DestinyMilestoneDefinition to get a full picture of the milestone, whichis basically a checklist of things to do in the game.
+Information about milestones, presented in a character state-agnostic manner.
+Combine this data with DestinyMilestoneDefinition to get a full picture of the milestone, which is basically a checklist of things to do in the game.
 Think of this as GetPublicAdvisors 3.0, for those who used the Destiny 1 API.

 ## Schema
 * **Schema Type:** Class